 - The straps may be difficult to tighten

 You already know that car seats save lives, but as your child grows, what he needs from a car seat will change.
 For example, a 2-year-old won’t need the extra neck support or recline that an infant needs.
 By age two, children are becoming more independent.
-It’s important to choose the best car seat for his needs, so here is some additional information to help you make the best choice.
+It’s important to choose the best car seat for their needs, so here is additional information to help you make the best choice.

 What Are the Types of Car Seats for Toddlers?

 There are primarily three kinds of toddler car seats: forward-facing, convertible, and all-in-one.
 Sometimes car seats that are advertised as “convertible” are actually “all-in-one” car seats, so be sure you check the specifics on the car seat you are researching.

 Forward-facing car seats have a five-point harness and tether that limits your child’s forward movement in the event of a crash.
 Convertible car seats change from rear-facing to forward-facing with a harness and tether.
 All-in-one car seats change from a rear-facing to a forward-facing, to a booster seat.
 Two-year-olds are not ready for a booster seat, so the forward-facing modes should be used.